Die 3. Welt im 2. Weltkrieg - 3www2 Englisch – Die 3. Welt im 2. Weltkrieg

 The book “Our victims don’t count” (2005 – 2019)

 The first result of the research in 30 countries of Africa, Asia and Oceania over a whole decade was the publication of the book “Unsere Opfer zählen nicht – Die Dritte Welt im Zweiten Weltkrieg“ (“Our victims don’t count – The Third World in World War II”) in 2005.
-The book was selected by 24 critics in Germany as the most important non-fiction book of the month, when it came out and it got dozens of positive reviews underlining that it finally describes a so far almost forgotten chapter in the history books on WWII.
+The book was selected by 24 critics in Germany as the most important non-fiction book of the month when it was released and it received dozens of positive reviews underlining that it finally describes an – until now – almost forgotten chapter in the history books on WWII.
 After four hard cover editions the Federal Agency for Civic Education published two more paperback editions in 2015 and 2016.
 A third paperback edition followed in 2019.
 The German version of the book: here

 Educational book (2008 / 2012)

-In 2008 a special educational edition for teachers and schoolkids was published in German, followed by a corrected and extended version in 2012.
+In 2008 a special educational edition for teachers and schoolchildren was published in German, followed by a corrected and extended version in 2012.

-The German version of the instructional material see: here
+The German version of the instructional material: here

 The German version of the exhibition (2009 – 2020)

-In 2009 an exhibition on the forgotten role of third world countries and people was presented for the first time in Berlin to tour afterwards in three different sizes (A0, A1 and A2) through more than 70 locations in Germany and Switzerland.
+IIn 2009 an exhibition on the forgotten role of third world countries and (their) people was presented for the first time in Berlin and was shown throughout more than 70 locations in Germany and Switzerland and in three different sizes (A0, A1 and A2).

 It has been shown in historical museums, documentation centers for Nazi history, schools and universities and there are further bookings of this exhibition.